datafold-dev/datafold/README.rst

 `nose <https://nose.readthedocs.io/en/latest/>`__ (installs with the development dependencies).

-To execute all *datafold* unit tests locally run from the root directory of the
+To execute all *datafold* unit tests locally run from the root directory:
-repository:

 .. code-block:: bash

     python setup.py test

-Alternatively, you can also execute the tests with ``nosetests``, which provides further options (see ``nosetests --help``)
+Alternatively, you can also run the tests using ``nosetests`` directly, which provides further options (see ``nosetests --help``)

 .. code-block:: bash

     nosetests datafold/ -v

-To execute the tutorials (tests check only if an error occurs in the tutorial) run from the root directory:
+To test whether the tuturials run without raising an error run:

 .. code-block:: bash

    nosetests tutorials/ -v

 All tests (unit and tutorials) can also be executed remotely in a gitlab "Continuous Integration" (CI) setup.
-The pipeline runs for every push to the set up repository.
+The pipeline runs for every push to the main repository.

 Visit `"gitlab pipelines" <https://docs.gitlab.com/ee/ci/pipelines/>`__ for an introduction. *datafold*'s pipeline configuration is located in the file